Other Construction Businesses for Sale

 Insulation Products Manufacturing Business

-Produces protective coatings, adhesives, reinforcing cloth, and fire retardant materials for the insulation industry, serving industrial facilities, contractors, shipbuilders, nuclear power plants, construction companies, and government entities with a focus on compliance with safety standards.
+Manufactures mastics, coatings, adhesives, and fire retardant materials for the commercial and industrial insulation industry, offering customized solutions through a distributor network serving industrial facilities, contractors, shipbuilders, refineries, nuclear power plants, and government/military organizations

 Price$4.5M